 Accuracy & Power

 I lined up for the shot, with my target being a home-made “penguin” (basically a nylon bag filled with lots of cardboard).
 I was roughly 60 yards away from the target.
-The trigger has 3.5 lbs. of resistance, which felt perfect to me – just enough to prevent accidental firing, and just enough that you can push the trigger without struggling.
+The trigger pull is roughly 3.5 lbs., which felt perfect to me – just enough to prevent accidental firing, and just enough that you can push the trigger without struggling.

 The crossbow was pretty loud, but that is to be expected from such a powerful weapon.
 My arrow landed around 1″ away from the bulls-eye, and that’s despite me not having even sighted the 3-red-dot scope that came with the Jackal.
 The arrow went so deep in that I literally had to use my whole body weight to get it out from the bag, and I’m now considering getting something new to use as a target as I don’t think my current “penguin” will survive long enough while being under fire from this weapon.
 Other users of this crossbow report remarkable power as well, so I’m not alone on this one.

 Where hunting is concerned, you can take out pretty much anything with the Barnett Jackal.
 On my first attempt from a 40 yard distance I took down an Elk with no trouble at all, and I expect it could be done from much, much further than that (maybe even 50+ yards), though I would not attempt it as I do not trust my aim to be as accurate as needed at such a distance.
 But if you can land the arrow properly, I’m sure it will kill it.